Loren (footballer, born 1966)

-Lorenzo Juarros García (born 7 October 1966), known as Loren, is a Spanish retired footballer who played as either a central defender or striker.
+Lorenzo Juarros García (born 7 October 1966), known as Loren, is a Spanish former professional footballer who played as either a central defender or striker.

-In a professional career which spanned nearly twenty years, he represented mainly Real Sociedad, totalling 411 competitive games and scoring 41 goals in 14 seasons.
+In a senior career spanning nearly two decades, he represented mainly Real Sociedad, totalling 411 competitive games and scoring 41 goals in 14 seasons.
+He won the 1986–87 Copa del Rey with the club.

 Loren also played for Athletic Bilbao, being the most expensive Spanish player at the time of his transfer.

 Club career

 Real Sociedad

-Born in Mambrillas de Lara, Province of Burgos, Loren joined Real Sociedad from amateurs Tolosa CF also in the Basque Country.
-On 9 September 1984, one month shy of his 18th birthday, he made his first-team – and La Liga – debut, in a 0–1 home loss against CD Málaga, as a central defender, the position in which he started his career; this was due to a strike by the professional footballers in the country, with most sides having to resort to fielding youth players.
+Born in Mambrillas de Lara, Province of Burgos, Loren joined Real Sociedad from amateurs Tolosa also in the Basque Country.
+On 9 September 1984, one month shy of his 18th birthday, he made his first-team – and La Liga – debut, in a 1–0 home loss against Málaga, as a central defender, the position in which he started his career; this was due to a strike by the professional footballers in the country, with most sides having to resort to fielding youth players.

 After only four league games over his first two seasons, Loren became an undisputed starter for the side from Gipuzkoa, helping them to the 1987 Copa del Rey – he did not play in the final against Atlético Madrid due to injury, however.
-In the 1987–88 campaign, by now reinvented as a striker by Welsh manager John Toshack, he scored a career-best 11 games in 36 games as the club finished second to Real Madrid.
+In the 1987–88 campaign, by now reinvented as a striker by Welsh manager John Toshack, he scored a career-best 11 goals in 36 games as the club finished second to Real Madrid.

 Athletic and Burgos

 In the summer of 1989, Loren signed for Real Sociedad's local rivals Athletic Bilbao, who paid 300 million pesetas for his services, a record for a national player.
 He later confessed that, had Athletic not paid the full extent of his clause, he would not have made the move, which would be the first of several controversial transfer negotiations between the two clubs.

 Loren made his official debut for the Lions on 2 September 1989, playing the full 90 minutes in a 1–0 home victory over his former team and winning a penalty.
 He underperformed overall during his stint, only netting three times in his second year.

-Loren then joined Real Burgos CF in his native region, who rose from the ashes of Burgos CF. He scored seven goals in his first season to help to a best ever ninth-place finish in the top flight, being relegated the following campaign.
+Loren then joined Real Burgos in his native region, who rose from the ashes of Burgos CF. He scored seven goals in his first season to help to a best ever ninth-place finish in the top flight, being relegated the following campaign.